- Practice overview

 Construction insurance

-Tom’s recent CAR experience includes:
+Recent CAR experience includes:

-- Advising the insured on coverage where delay occurred to a stage of the project but not the project as a whole
+- Advising the insured on coverage where delay occurred to a stage of the project but not the project as a whole.

 - Professional liability construction professionals